avatao/blog.avatao.com/_posts/2018-8-28-Are-you-ready-to-be-cloud-native-and-secure.md

 Cross-site Scripting (XSS) attacks should be handled both on the back-end and front-end.
 While the former should disallow to persist client-side scipts in our data stores, the latter should drop malicious user inputs or evaluate them as strings and not as javascript code.
 A key remark arrived from one of the leading XSS researchers, [Mario Heiderberg](https://twitter.com/0x6D6172696F?lang=en) in his keynote speech at Appsec EU 2018.
 He stated that XSS has been already solved by the good combination of existing tools, we just simply ignore this fact.
 In our recent [blog post](https://blog.avatao.com/CSP-tutorial/), we discuss one such protection called Content Security Policy.

 Access controls should be applied in the backend code so as to mitigate Unauthorized Direct Object References and API misuse.
-For more complete list we suggest to read the [OWASP top 10 guides](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf).
+For more complete list we suggest to read the [OWASP top 10 guides](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf)(PDF).

+Another useful advice is to search for secrets in your code as a recent tool from Skycanner called [Sonar Secrets](https://medium.com/@SkyscannerEng/introducing-sonar-secrets-32e36e1bbc97) does.

 ## The Serverless world or how to secure our functions?